Windows takes minutes to shut down: Complete guide to fix it

 4. Adjust the timings and the paging file (Registry): open “regedit” with Windows+R and locate HKEY_LOCAL_MACHINE \ SYSTEM \ CurrentControlSet \ Control.
 In the “WaitToKillServiceTimeout” value, set it to 2000 (milliseconds).
 Then, in …\Control\Session Manager\Memory Management, open “ClearPageFileAtShutdown” and enter 0.
 This reduces the wait and avoids clearing the pagefile on shutdown., two typical causes of eternities.

-IMPORTANT: Playing the Registry requires care.
-Create a restore point or export your keys before changing anything, and reboot for the changes to take effect.
+IMPORTANT: Modifying the Registry requires caution .
+Create a restore point or export the keys before making any changes, and restart your computer for the changes to take effect.

 Disk and file system review

-If there is logical corruption on the drive, the shutdown may hang waiting for responses from storage.
-It is advisable to rule out errors and repair them. before continuing to search for ghosts.
+If there is logical damage to the drive, the shutdown process may get stuck waiting for responses from storage.
+It's best to rule out and repair errors before continuing to troubleshoot.

 • Integrated error checking: Open Explorer, right-click on the system drive (usually C:), Properties > “Tools” tab > Check and then “Browse Drive”.
 Windows will detect and correct file system errors.